If you look hard enough there are ways to live cheaply or even to live on nothing.

 - If you have air-conditioning – turn it off or up high and get used to the higher temperatures.
 A little bit uncomfortable is better than paying out money you don’t have.

-More tips available here: How To Keep Your House Warm and Your Energy Bills Low This Winter
+More cheap living ideas to save energy available here: How To Keep Your House Warm and Your Energy Bills Low This Winter

 - don’t leave the tap running

 - turn the shower off whilst you are soaping & shampooing

 - wash your fruit and vegetables in a bowl of water, not under the running tap

 - wash full loads of clothes only

 - do the sniff test before washing, does it really need a wash?

 - fit an

 aeratorto your tap to halve your water flow

 More tips available here: 10 Ways To Save Money On Your Water Bill